 $6 Million Settlement for Listeriosis Wrongful Death

-Attorneys Fred Pritzker and Brendan Flaherty won a $6,425,000.00 settlement in a lawsuit against a company that had sold food contaminated with Listeria bacteria.
+Attorney Fred Pritzker and his team won a $6,425,000.00 settlement in a lawsuit against a company that had sold food contaminated with Listeria bacteria.
 We represented 3 families: a the couple that lost their unborn twins; another couple whose pregnancy was terminated; and the family of an elderly man who died from meningitis and other complications.